Subaru-PFS/ics_mebActor/doc/mebInstrument.rst

 Arduino ethernet board
 ----------------------

-This board collect the data from flow meter.
+This board collect the data from flow meter and monitor shutter status.
 We can program it to use DHCP or static IP.

 :IP: 133.40.164.209
 :MAC: 90:a2:da:0f:87:07